Buddhist councils: First Buddhist council

-The first Buddhist council is traditionally said to have been held just after Buddha's Parinirvana, and presided over by Mahākāśyapa, one of His most senior disciples, at a cave near Rājagṛha (today's Rajgir) with the support of king Ajatashatru.
+The first Buddhist council is traditionally said to have been held just after Buddha's final nirvana, and presided over by Mahākāśyapa, one of his most senior disciples, at a cave near Rājagṛha (today's Rajgir) with the support of king Ajatashatru.
 Its objective was to preserve the Buddha's sayings (suttas) and the monastic discipline or rules (Vinaya).
 The Suttas were recited by Ananda, and the Vinaya was recited by Upali.
+Even though the Buddha had said that the Sangha could abolish the minor rules after his passing, the council made the unanimous decision to keep all the rules intact.
 According to Charles Prebish, almost all scholars have questioned the historicity of this first council.